bytebeamio/bytebeam-esp-rs-sdk/README.md

 ### Advance Configs

-If you want to use different version of ESP IDF, or want to chenge the install location, you can change `[env]` in `.cargo/config.toml`
+If you want to use different version of ESP IDF, or want to change the install location, you can change `[env]` in `.cargo/config.toml`